List of breweries in Montana: Butte Brewing Company

 Butte Brewing Company has a history in Butte since 1875.
 Eventually closing in 1965, it was reopened in 2015.
 It is owned by Tony Olson.

 By All Means

 By All Means, located in Billings, was started by Mark Hastings, Chad Broderius and Paul Morup of Uberbrew, along with Travis Zeilstra.
-Hastings is the Director of Brewing and Zeilstra is head brewer.
+Hastings is the Director of Brewing.

 They won silver at the 2022 North American Beer Awards for the IPA 006 in the Hazy or Juicy Imperial or Double India Pale Ale.
 The same year they won gold at the US Open Beer Championship with their IPA-016 in Australian-Style Pale Ale as well as bronze in Vienna with Exklusiv.

 Cabinet Mountain Brewing Company

 Cabinet Mountain Brewing Company, in Libby, opened in 2014.
 It is owned by Sarah Sorensen and Kristin Smith.
 The Head Brewer is Gary Beach, who started in 2023.
 In 2018, Ross Creek Red won gold at the North American Beer Awards in the American-Style Amber Ale.